Dave Morton: Career

+Personal life

+His brother Chris Morton was also a speedway rider and the third most England and British capped rider of all time.

 Morton now works for Swissport (formerly Servisair) at Manchester Airport as a technician on the ground support equipment for the aircraft when they are at the airport terminal.
 He lives in Manchester with his partner, Bernadette.

 He likes music, especially blues and rock and bluegrass and plays a bit of banjo.
-He is the author of a memoir about his time in Speedway "Tapes, Breaks and Heartaches".
+He is the author of a memoir about his time in Speedway, Tapes, Breaks and Heartaches.